TamaMcGlinn/AdaBots/README.md

 To teach (children) using AdaBots, you need at least a basic understanding of Ada.
 I recommend the AdaCore [Introduction to Ada](https://learn.adacore.com/courses/intro-to-ada/) (html / pdf) as a course syllabus.

+# Example programs

+There is a collection of example programs [here](https://github.com/TamaMcGlinn/AdaBots_examples).

 ## Live demo (ask me anything)